JuliaAstro/LombScargle.jl/docs/index.rst

 All these vectors must have the same length.

-Besides the two arguments introduced above, :func:`lombscargle` has a number of other optional arguments and keywords in order to choose the right algoithm to use and tweak the appearance of the periodogram (do not be scared, you will most probably need to use only a few of them, see the Examples_ section).
+Besides the two arguments introduced above, :func:`lombscargle` has a number of other optional arguments and keywords in order to choose the right algorithm to use and tweak the appearance of the periodogram (do not be scared, you will most probably need to use only a few of them, see the Examples_ section).
 Here is the complete syntax: